bbauska/meta-react-basics/README.md

 Microsoft, & IBM have ever produced.
 And you ask for nothing in return.
 Linus, you are a tribute to humanity.

-But we also have developers who aren&apos;t at Meta who are also contributing to React (for free), and that means that there&apos;s a really strong community around React (all for free to meta, a trillion-dollar company).
+But we also have developers who aren't at Meta who are also contributing to React (for free), and that means that there's a really strong community around React (all for free to meta, a trillion-dollar company).
 Something wrong with this picture you say?
 Hell yes, I say.